ajn96/iSensor-SPI-Buffer/README.md

 ## Development Environment

-The iSensor SPI buffer project can be loaded and built using the free [STM32 Cube IDE](https://my.st.com/content/my_st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-ides/stm32cubeide).
+The iSensor-SPI-Buffer project can be loaded and built using the free [STM32 Cube IDE](https://my.st.com/content/my_st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-ides/stm32cubeide).

 ## Design Requirements

 ### IMU Register Interfacing

 * "Invisible" SPI pass-through to an iSensor IMU, including modules that implement register pages
-* SPI buffer configuration registers and buffered data acquisition registers will be placed on pages not assigned by any IMU (Pages 253 - 255)
+* iSensor-SPI-Buffer configuration registers and buffered data acquisition registers will be placed on pages not assigned by any IMU (Pages 253 - 255)
-* The data ready signal must be passed through by iSensor SPI Buffer firmware, with added phase delay to allow for any autonomous data acquisition
+* The data ready signal must be passed through by iSensor-SPI-Buffer firmware, with added phase delay to allow for any autonomous data acquisition

 ### Buffered Data Acquisition

 * Autonomous IMU data acquisition will be driven by the IMU-generated data ready signal.
-Data will be stored in the SPI buffer SRAM until retrieved by a user
+Data will be stored in the iSensor-SPI-Buffer SRAM until retrieved by a user
 * Programmable data request message (MOSI) to be transmitted after each data ready signal.
 Allows users to customize the register writes, contents, and order
 * Programmable data acquisition length after each IMU data ready signal.
 Allows the user to configure the length of data read back from the IMU
 * Programmable data acquisition SPI word size.
 The default 16-bit length provides support standard register reads, writes, and burst reads on most IMUs